GuyBaele/SpreadGL/README.md

 ```
 This command executes the trimming.py script with 6 required arguments: input csv file, foreign key field name of input, reference csv file, foreign field name of reference, queried field(s) of reference (comma separator in between if needed), and output csv file.
 When this step is done, a file 'B.1.1.7_England.single.tree.output.reprojected.cleaned.csv' will be created.

 4. Visualise the end result.
+(To be continued: more explanations of the time bar)
 Now, you can load the end result in Spread.gl in your browser.
 Click the buttom "Add Data".
 Drag & drop the file of 'B.1.1.7_England_final_output.csv' there.
 You can customise the visualisation by adjusting the parameters in the side panal, i.e. showing / hiding / creating / deleting / reordering / colouring different layers, adding the end_time as a filter to create animation, and applying your favourite map style, etc.

 https://user-images.githubusercontent.com/74751786/200294175-24cf3c0a-92c6-49b6-ad9d-ed5dd57fe60d.mp4